-Knowing how challenging it can be for an advisor to come up with a plan that’s best for their clients, business partners and families, some OSJs and branches now offer standardized plans as a benefit of joining their firm.
+Knowing how challenging it can be for a financial professional to come up with a plan that’s best for their clients, business partners and families, some OSJs and branches now offer standardized plans as a benefit of joining their firm.

-These can be continuity plans, which outline the arrangements for the operation or sale of a business if the owner dies or becomes incapacitated; a succession plan, which details the sale of a firm when an advisor retires; or a single hybrid plan that covers all scenarios.
+These can be continuity plans, which outline the arrangements for the operation or sale of a business if the owner dies or becomes incapacitated; a succession plan, which details the sale of a firm when a financial professional retires; or a single hybrid plan that covers all scenarios.

-Unfortunately for Navigation Financial Group in Dallas, Texas, it took a tragedy to realize the importance of offering its advisors a plan that covers succession and continuity.
+Unfortunately for Navigation Financial Group in Dallas, Texas, it took a tragedy to realize the importance of offering its financial professionals a plan that covers succession and continuity.

-In 2001, one of the firm’s advisors died suddenly.
-Without an agreement arranging for the sale of his business, his wife was left empty handed.
+In 2001, one of the firm’s financial professionals died suddenly.
+Without an agreement arranging for the sale of his business, his wife was left empty-handed.
 She then sued the OSJ for compensation.

 “Our brothers in the industry outside our firm smelled blood in the water and swooped in and got a change of advisor form signed,” said Clyde Wyatt, the firm’s managing director.
-“In months, maybe weeks, the deceased advisor’s practice was gone.”
+“In months, maybe weeks, the deceased financial professional's practice was gone.”

-The lessons of that costly loss prompted Navigation Financial Group to offer a standard agreement to protect its advisors, their family and the OSJ.
-The agreement provides a transfer of the business in the event of an advisor’s death, permanent disability or retirement.
+The lessons of that costly loss prompted Navigation Financial Group to offer a standard agreement to protect its financial professionals, their family and the OSJ.
+The agreement provides a transfer of the business in the event of a financial professional's death, permanent disability or retirement.
 It also helps determine the fair market value of a business and outlines the method of payment that will be used to make the purchase while enabling the new owner to work with clients after the sale is complete.
 Without a prearranged buyer, the OSJ will purchase the business and compensate the survivors.

 While the plan ensures a business will be sold and a family will be paid, it doesn’t guarantee they’ll receive top dollar for the assets.
-The agreement was purposefully worded this way as incentive for advisors to seek out a more lucrative plan, Wyatt said.
-In some arrangements, he has funded a life insurance policy for a firm that pays the beneficiary — typically a partner or a junior advisor — the benefits needed to purchase an advisor’s business when he dies.
+The agreement was purposefully worded this way as an incentive for financial professionals to seek out a more lucrative plan, Wyatt said.
+In some arrangements, he has funded a life insurance policy for a firm that pays the beneficiary — typically a partner or a junior financial professional — the benefits needed to purchase a financial professional's business when he dies.

-Navigation Financial Group requires all advisors to sign the succession agreement or sign a document, with their spouse present, stating they are refusing to sign the offered agreement.
+Navigation Financial Group requires all financial professionals to sign the succession agreement or sign a document, with their spouse present, stating they are refusing to sign the offered agreement.

 In addition to providing a much-needed safety net, having a built-in plan has benefited recruiting efforts, Wyatt said.
-He recently signed on two advisors who both said the succession plan was a primary reason for joining the branch.
+He recently signed on two financial professionals who both said the succession plan was a primary reason for joining the branch.

 Iron Point Plan Changes Recruiting Philosophy

-In 2010, Rob Santoriello, president and CEO of Iron Point Financial Advisors., in Folsom, Calif., noticed many of the firm’s advisors were nearing retirement age without a succession or continuity plan.
+In 2010, Rob Santoriello, president and CEO of Iron Point Financial Advisors., in Folsom, Calif., noticed many of the firm’s financial professionals were nearing retirement age without a succession or continuity plan.
 Foreseeing the potential for costly problems, Santoriello approached Securities America’s Practice Management Department to help devise a solution.
-The answer was a standardized plan that combined agreements for succession and continuity and is available to all Iron Point advisors.
+The answer was a standardized plan that combined agreements for succession and continuity and is available to all Iron Point financial professionals.